 Your senior customers matter

 According to McKesson, seniors fill an average of almost 28 prescriptions every year.
 This is more than double the amount filled by adults between the ages of 19-64.
-Seniors have a huge effect on your bottom line which means staff must be trained to accommodate and respond to the unique needs of this population group.
+Thus, seniors have a huge effect on your bottom line.
+This means you need to train staff to accommodate and respond to the unique needs of this population group.

 Specialty drugs are a major disruptor

 While spending on non-specialty drugs is expected to be relatively flat in the days ahead, specialty drugs are driving drug spending growth.
-Only about 4% of consumers require specialty drugs, however spend on specialty drugs comprises more than 30% of all drug spend.
-Specialty drugs are predicted to make up 50% of total drug spend by 2020!
+Only about 4% of consumers require specialty drugs.
+However, spend on specialty drugs comprises more than 30% of all drug spend!
+Some predict specialty drugs to make up 50% of total drug spend by 2020!

 Independent pharmacies are doing well

-40% of all pharmacies are still independently owned.
+Forty percent of all pharmacies are still independently owned.
 In a recent article from the Boston Globe, consumers cite shorter wait times, convenience, and personalized interactions as reasons for switching to an independent pharmacy.
+This means your should promote these in your own store to convert consumers.

 Consumers are eager for more services